ozdemiroorhan/NLP-SQUAD/README.md

 To train the model, Seq2Seq architecture have been chosen.

 ## Running:
-- To run program, "main.py" file should be run.
+- "main.py" must be run in virtual environment with system requirements.